PDV (Value Added Tax) in Croatia

 However, they can request to be entered in the register of PDV payers and pay PDV.
 If your business voluntarily enters into the PDV system, you’re obliged to stay in for at least 3 years.
-However, if your business entered the system because it’s revenue exceeded 300,000 kn in one year, you can request to leave whenever the yearly revenue drops below that threshold.
+However, if your business entered the system because its revenue exceeded 39.816,84 euros in one year, you can request to leave whenever the yearly revenue drops below that threshold.

-This does not apply to the import of any type of vehicle or any items that are not considered household items.
-Alcohol and alcoholic beverages, tobacco and tobacco products, commercial means of transportation, machines, tools and instruments for performing a particular professional activity are not considered household items.
+VAT is sometimes charged on the import of a vehicle and items that are not considered household items.
+Alcohol and alcoholic beverages, tobacco and tobacco products, commercial means of transportation, machines, tools, and instruments for performing a particular professional activity are not considered household items.
 You can view the process of importing a car and personal belongings here.

-The only country with a higher rate than Croatia is Iceland with a rate of 25.5%.
-Sweden, Hungary and Denmark also carry a VAT rate of 25% while Canada and Japan have only 5%.
+The only country with a higher rate than Croatia is Hungary, with a rate of 27%.
+Sweden and Denmark also carry a VAT rate of 25%, while Canada has only 5% and Japan has 10%.
 The European Union also prescribes VAT.
-The highest rate is set to 25%, which means that we are the most taxed country in the EU.
+The highest rate is 25%, meaning we are the most taxed country in the EU.